 As I sat in the back of the Chevy Astro van, reveling in my happiness, I reflected on my swims and knew there were lessons I needed to understand.
 I realized if I was to continue to be successful in this sport I had to, as my friend Lori stated,”Embrace the swim.”

 As I continue tackling challenging rivers and bigger water, inevitably there will be more swims.
 One of the friendly reminders that my PCC friends often tell me is that if I’m not swimming, then I’m not trying hard enough.
 Some of the best kayakers I know swim, even on rivers they have paddled numerous times before.
 Unfortunately the act of swimming can bring self-doubt over one’s ability, one’s worth and even one’s passion for the sport.
 But the attitude during the swim and the action following the swim are crucial.
-Embracing the swim means laughing at the mistake you made, or being able to shake it off and not letting it affect your paddling the rest of the run.
+Embracing the swim means laughing at the mistake you made, learning from it or being able to shake it off and not letting it affect your paddling the rest of the run.
 After the swim, you have two options, to give up, letting the swim get the best of you, or to get back in the boat, letting your determination drown the fear and instead enjoy the river’s many gifts.
 Although it was in my best interest to hike off the river the first day, I knew I had to get back in my boat the second day and conquer my fear.
 If I hadn’t, I might have never gone back to the Lower Yough, and for me that wasn’t an option.
 Conquering my fear, enjoying the gifts of the river, along with some inspiring and helpful friends was enough to make me declare: This is happiness.
 And it made the victory beer taste that much sweeter.